dmajumder4292/weatherBetDapp/README.md

     > cd ethereum
     > node compile.js

-4. start the local testrpc networkg
-    > testrpc

-5. deploy the smartcontrats to the testrpc network go to ethereum folder and do node deploy.js
+4. deploy the smartcontrats to the testrpc network go to ethereum folder and do node deploy.js

     > cd ethereum
     > node deploy.js

-6. start the node server
+5. start the node server

     > node server.js

-7. open the browser the hit http://localhost:3000
+6. open the browser the hit http://localhost:3000